otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Shared Session State

-A Shared Session State between the server and the publisher is needed for the same reasons as stated in the
+A Shared Session State between the Prekey Server and the publisher is needed for the same reasons as stated in the
 [Shared Session State](https://github.com/otrv4/otrv4/blob/master/otrv4.md#shared-session-state)
 section of the OTRv4 specification.
 It is used to authenticate contexts to